 Hardships often prepare ordinary people for an extraordinary destiny. – C.S.
 Lewis

-This quote by Lewis, who is a British poet and author, suggests that hardships can be difficult in the short-term, but it does have significant results in the long-term.
+This quote by Lewis, a British poet and author, suggests that hardships can be difficult in the short-term, but has significant results in the long-term.
 When someone endures hardship, they have the capacity to bounce back sooner or later.
-However, how soon an individual returns back to their normal life is determined by how resilient that individual is.
+However, how soon an individual returns back to their normal life is determined by how resilient he is.

 Resilience is the capacity to recover quickly from hardships.
-The good news is that resilience can be cultivated.
-It might take time and effort, but it is one of those tools that if you cultivate, you can benefit from it for a lifetime.
+The good part is resilience can be cultivated.
+It might take time and effort, if one cultivate it, can benefit from it for a lifetime.

 Hardship can be failing in an exam, losing a loved one, changing schools or countries, recovering from an illness, and many more.
 According to research, resilience leads to greater happiness, more success and better health.